 Rather than acknowledge the fundamental problems with police violence, conservatives often focus instead on condescending to the victims.
 This often takes the form of assassinating the character of the victims, as conservatives glibly observe, “He was no choir boy,” as if that fact itself warrants a death sentence.

 The most despicable instance of this was Newsmax’s justification of Eric Garner’s death, as the conservative site sought to absolve the police of guilt in his death by pointing out that he had been arrested before and that he had a wide range health issues.
 But those non-sequiturs aside, Newsmax was unable to connect Garner’s offenses on the day of his death to his execution on a New York City sidewalk.

 It truly doesn’t matter if the people attacked and killed by police are good, moral people.
 It doesn’t even matter if they’ve been arrested in the past.
 What matters is whether or not they were doing anything that warranted their death.
-Unless they were attacking the life, liberty or property of someone else- that is, unless they were committing crimes of aggression – it is monumentally difficult to say that their punishment was morally justified.
+Unless they were attacking the life, liberty or property of someone else- that is, unless they were committing crimes of aggression – it is difficult to find justification for the use of lethal force.

 Are all cops evil?

 On the other side of the issue, there are fallacies as well.
 Many people, both on the left and in libertarian circles, have expressed the false opinion that all police officers are evil.
 But many police officers join the force because they want to help and protect people around them.
 They, like the rest of society, have been inculcated with the belief that police officers serve and protect the public.